19hours/sg-statutes/Acts/Broadcasting Act.md

 [19/2002]

-(2) Where the Minister does not grant his approval under subsection (1) for a company to hold a relevant licence (whether such licence is granted before, on or after 2nd September 20024), the Authority shall, within such time and in such manner as the Minister may specify, cancel the licence by notice in writing and without any compensation.
+(2) Where the Minister does not grant his approval under subsection (1) for a company to hold a relevant licence (whether such licence is granted before, on or after 2nd September 2002\*), the Authority shall, within such time and in such manner as the Minister may specify, cancel the licence by notice in writing and without any compensation.

-4Date of commencement of the Singapore Broadcasting Authority (Amendment) Act 2002 (Act 19 of 2002).
+\*Date of commencement of the Singapore Broadcasting Authority (Amendment) Act 2002 (Act 19 of 2002).

 [19/2002]